 - Materials represent diverse communities using images and information that are respectful and inclusive.
 Images reflect the diversity of school communities and match the content.
 Characteristics vary in images to include race and ethnicity, skin tone, gender identity and expression, age, disability status, body size and shape, and hair texture.
-For example, in the grade 6 Forces and Energy unit, the lesson Moving On includes a video with many different races of people and individuals in wheelchairs.
+For example, in the grade 7 Matter and Properties unit, the lesson Review: States of Matter includes an image of students in a classroom that reflects the diversity of school communities.
 The names presented in the assessments equally include male and female names; they also represent diverse backgrounds. - Materials represent diverse communities.
 The Grades 6-8 Program Guide includes images of students and teachers of different races and there is a similar ratio of boys to girls pictured in the guide. - Materials represent diverse communities using images and information that are respectful and inclusive.
-STEM careers lessons allow for students to further explore areas of interest beyond the classroom and consider career pathways related to core scientific ideas.
+STEM careers lessons allow students to further explore areas of interest beyond the classroom and consider career pathways related to core scientific ideas.
 These lessons allow students to see themselves as valuable contributors to the larger community.

-in meeting grade-level science content expectations.
+Materials include listening, speaking, reading, and writing supports to assist emergent bilingual students in meeting grade-level science content expectations.

-1 Materials include guidance for linguistic accommodations (communicated, sequenced, and scaffolded) commensurate with various levels of English language proficiency as defined by the ELPS. Μ 2 Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
+1 Materials include guidance for linguistic accommodations (communicated, sequenced, and scaffolded) commensurate with various levels of English language proficiency as defined by the ELPS. М 2 Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
 PM